 Making Mother's Day extra special

-Here at hampers.com, we are always trying to think of innovative ways to make any occasion more fun.
+Here at hampers.com, we are always trying to think of innovative ways to make any occasion more fun and memorable.
+Mother's Day is no exception.

 Mother's Day in Japan - get creative

-Whilst, white carnations are a traditional gift in Japan for Mother’s Day - a symbol of love – the Japanese also have a wonderful tradition of entering sketches or illustrations into an exhibition!
+Whilst, white carnations are a traditional gift in Japan - and a symbol of love – the Japanese also have a wonderful tradition of entering sketches or illustrations into an exhibition for Mother’s Day!
 Isn't that a wonderful artistic activity for Mother's Day?

-Inspired by this, we recommend a fun portrait competition, involving all of the family.
+Inspired by this, we suggest a fun portrait competition on Mother's Day, involving all of the family.

-Get mum in a comfortable spot with her favourite drink and a few nibbles.
-We even have the perfect accompaniment in our Mother's Day Luxury Rosé Hamper.
-She can sip a delicate glass of rosé and indulge in the delicious chocolate.
+Get Mum in a comfortable spot with her favourite drink and a few nibbles.
+We even have the perfect accompaniment in our Mother's Day Sweet Treats for Her Hamper.
+She can enjoy an array of delicious treats, chocolate and a warm cuppa.

-Then, ask her to sit still, relax (she’ll love that bit!) and everyone can have a go at creating the perfect portrait - pencil, paints, collage - be as creative as you can!
+Then, ask mum to sit still, and relax (she’ll love that bit!) ...and everyone can have a go at creating the perfect portrait - pencil, paints, collage - be as creative as you can!

-We know she’ll just love this special and memorable Mother’s Day present.
+We know she’ll just love seeing what you and the children create.
+It's an extra gift to cherish, making this a special and memorable Mother’s Day.

 Mother’s Day in Ethiopia - creating a feast together